List of Sherlock characters: Molly Hooper

 Molly Hooper (Louise Brealey) is a 31-year-old specialist registrar working in the morgue at St Bartholomew's Hospital with an apparent crush on Sherlock.
 Due to her work position and crush on him, Sherlock frequently exploits her to let him examine or perform experiments on victims' bodies, such as in Sherlock's first scene in "A Study in Pink", beating them with a riding crop in order to study postmortem bruising.
 In "The Great Game", she was in a relationship with an IT employee named Jim, later revealed to be Moriarty, who was using her to see Sherlock up close.

-Sherlock only finds out how deeply infatuated she is with him during "A Scandal in Belgravia", when he acidly deduces that the Christmas present at the top of her bag is better wrapped than the others, and must be for someone she loves, and then discovers it's for him; she received a very uncharacteristic kiss on the cheek and apology for this.
+Sherlock only finds out how deeply infatuated she is with him during "A Scandal in Belgravia", when he acidly deduces that the Christmas present at the top of her bag is better wrapped than the others, and must be for someone she loves, and then discovers it is for him; she received a very uncharacteristic kiss on the cheek and apology for this.
 In "The Reichenbach Fall", Sherlock turns to her to help him fake his death.
 At one point, Molly points out how sad Sherlock looks when he thinks John cannot see him.
 He states that she can see him to which she replies that she does not count.
 Sherlock later tells her that she does count, that she has always counted and that he has always trusted her.
 When she asks what he needs, he replies with "you".

 In "The Empty Hearse", while John is recovering from the hurt and shock of discovering Sherlock is still alive, she accompanies Holmes on some casework.
 It is revealed that she was a confidante and a key element when Sherlock faked his death.
 Sherlock also tells her that Moriarty made a mistake in believing that she did not matter to him, when he, in fact, admits to her that she was "the one person who mattered the most".
 During the first two episodes of the third series, she is engaged to Tom (Ed Birch) who looks and dresses quite a bit like Sherlock.
 In "The Sign of Three", Molly stabs Tom with a plastic fork when he interrupts Sherlock.
 By "His Last Vow", the engagement has been broken off—Sherlock observes she is not wearing her engagement ring.
 During her engagement to Tom, when Molly mentions the intimacy she and Tom are sharing, Sherlock appears confused.